 Running costs are difficult to estimate as is depends on where you are using the Vitopod, what temperature it is set to, electricity tariff etc. However as a rough guide: on an average tariff, the large rectangular Vitapod will use 1.5pence per hour, and the small square Vitapod approximately 0.75pence per hour.

-New light support kits are now available.
+Light support kits are also available.